John Florio: Exile

 When Mary Tudor ascended to the throne in 1554, she re-established Catholicism in England and Ireland.
 In February 1554, a royal edict proclaimed that all foreigners had to depart the realm within twenty-four days.
 Consequently, on 4 March 1554, Michelangelo and his family, which included infant John, left England.
 In Strasbourg, the generous citizens offered themselves to give a first temporary refuge to the exiles for twenty days.
 Here, Michelangelo had a first meeting with the noble Frederik von Salis, coming from Soglio, who invited him to become pastor of the Reformed Evangelical Church of Graubünden in Soglio.

 Soglio was remote from the Inquisition and was situated near Chiavenna (north of Lake Como in Italy), a centre of Reformed preaching.
 In the first years of John's infancy, Michelangelo worked as pastor and notary, educating his son in an environment rich in religious and theological ferment.
 In addition, he taught John Italian, as well as Latin, Hebrew and Greek.
-Michelangelo Florio died in 1566, after this date his name is no longer mentioned and in the synod of 1571 he is mentioned as a deceased person.
+Michelangelo Florio died in 1566.
+After this date his name is no longer mentioned, and in the synod of 1571 he is mentioned as a deceased person.

 When he was ten, John Florio was sent to live with and to be schooled in a Paedagogium in Tübingen (Germany) by the Reformed Protestant theologian, Pier Paolo Vergerio, a native of Venetian Capodistria (who had also lived in Swiss Bregaglia).
 Under these circumstances, John was formed in the humanist cultural circle of Tübingen, in a strong Italianate atmosphere.
-Unfortunately, he never completed his studies.
-Vergerio, in fact, died in 1566.
-Without any financial support, and orphan at 14 years old, he left Tübingen.
+However, Vergerio died in 1566 and John never completed his studies.
+Without any financial support, and an orphan at 14 years old, he left Tübingen.
 He came back to Soglio, and later departed for England in the early 1570s, in possession of a Christian Reformed and humanist education.